Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Open Product page2.
-Attempt to submit review
+1. Open Product page
+2. Attempt to submit review

 ### Expected Result

-User redirected to LoginORLogin to wtire a reviewReview not saved in DB
+User redirected to Login OR Login to wtire a reviewReview not saved in DB

 ------------------------------------------------------------------------